We are in this

 All sinks around the building are provided with soap and paper towels.
 The inventory is checked daily to ensure proper supply.

-My loved one needs physical therapy several times per week; however, her case manager said that therapists are not allowed to enter the facility to provide treatment.
+My loved one needs physical therapy several times per week; are the therapist allowed to enter the building?

 Is Residential Plaza making provisions to bring back hairdressers and manicurists?

-Yes, we are actively working with all our third-party vendors to resume services for our residents.
-We are allowing third-party vendors to enter the facility if they can provide a recent negative COVID-19 test result.
-They are also required to follow other COVID-19 specific screening and infection control procedures.
+Yes, we are actively working with all our third-party providers to resume services for our residents.
+We are allowing third-party providers to enter the facility as long to attest that they have either received negative viral test results in the past two weeks or wear additional personal protective equipment, such as N95 respirators and gowns, while in the building.

 We are concerned about the meat shortage and how it may affect my loved one’s diet, could we arrange for a service to bring her certain meals to complement her diet?